An Overnight Train to Chiang Mai

 A Thai Vineyard

 It wasn’t quite the beach paradise we had in mind, but we passed a few days swimming and enjoying drinks at a beach bar while the waves lapped at our feet.
-We took a trip to Hua Hin Hills Winery, (have since changed their name to Monsoon Valley) where we did some sampling and enjoyed some extremely tasty cheeses that we hadn’t come across elsewhere in Thailand, or indeed South East Asia.
+We took a trip to Monsoon Vallery Winery, where we did some sampling and enjoyed some extremely tasty cheeses that we hadn’t come across elsewhere in Thailand, or indeed South East Asia.

 We decided to spend a couple of nights at a hotel near the airport as the elections were due to be held on the day before we left the country and we didn’t want to get caught up in any protests and miss our flight!
 We were ready for our next destination – the land of the long white cloud, New Zealand!